 Occupational therapists work with people of all ages, whose difficulties may have been present since birth or the result of an accident, illness, ageing or lifestyle.
 They can help you with all aspects of your daily life.

 Occupational therapists can carry out an assessment of what you can and can't do in your everyday activities.
 They will create individual treatment programmes to help people carry out their daily tasks and with more confidence and independence.
 They may suggest changes to your environment, whether that be at home or at work, and may introduce the use of equipment which will help with some activities.

 Occupational therapists review the treatments periodically, evaluate progress and make changes to the treatment as needed.

-All Occupational Therapists who are members of COT Specialist Section Independent Practice are fully qualified and registered with the Health and Care Professions Council (HCPC).
+All occupational therapists who are members of COT Specialist Section Independent Practice are fully qualified and registered with the Health and Care Professions Council (HCPC).